Pet Food & Nutrition (Dog + Cat)

 Highly recommended grain‑free options for 2024 include Ziwi Peak, Instinct Original, Wellness CORE for wet foods; Orijen Cat & Kitten, Blue Buffalo Wilderness, and Nutro Natural Choice for dry kibble.
 Budget‑friendly choices are Purina ONE Sensitive Systems and Iams ProActive Health.

-Best cat food for gastrointestinal problems
+Best hypoallergenic cat food for skin allergies